Protein NMR Spectroscopy: Practical Aspects & Frequently Asked Questions

 Protein sample concentration

 In NMR spectroscopy, the signal is directly proportional to the concentration, meaning higher concentrations yield better data.
 Concentrations of 2-5 mM are typically achievable when working with peptide samples, but the limit for larger proteins is lower.
-However, it’s important to note that high concentrations may not be ideal for systems that form dimers or larger-size oligomers.
+However, it’s important to note that high concentrations may not be ideal for systems that form dimers or larger oligomers.

 Labeling requirements

 For proteins with more than 40 residues, 15N and 13C labeling is essential due to spectral overlap in 2D spectra.
 This labeling allows for the acquisition of 3D-NMR spectra and reduces spectral overlap.
-15N and 13C labeling is usually done by expressing the protein in E. coli using minimal media, which keeps the cost low.
+15N and 13C labeling is typically performed by expressing the protein in E. coli using minimal media, which keeps the cost low.
 For proteins ranging from 20 kDa to 30 kDa and higher, 2H isotope labeling will increase the signal-to-noise ratio and is often necessary for successful assignment and structure determination.

 Size in protein NMR spectroscopy